AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/bldg-google-ecomm-dim.md

 ## Prerequisites and overview

 To create the dimensions in this article, you need a **Google ECommerce** table, an **orders** table, and a **customers** table.
 Those tables have to be [synced to your data warehouse](../data-analyst/data-warehouse-mgr/tour-dwm.md) before dimensions can be built.
-Tables that are synced display in the Synced Tables section of the Data Warehouse Manager.
+Tables that are synced display in the _Synced Tables_ section of the _Data Warehouse Manager_.

 Here is a quick look at syncing tables and columns if you need a refresher:

 ![](../../assets/Syncing_New_Columns.gif)

-After creating a join from the **orders** table to the Google eCommerce table, we create the first three dimensions in the list below.
+After creating a join from the _orders_ table to the _Google eCommerce_ table, we create the first three dimensions in the list below.
 Next, we use those dimensions to create three user/customer dimensions in the **customers** table.
 To finish up, we join those columns to the **orders** table.

 Here are the dimensions we cover: